Brexit will negatively affect the region’s aviation industry, the European Commission said.

 What is also certain at this point, pending a final agreement, is that the U.K. would not remain in the European Aviation Safety Agency, he said.
 That’s because Britain has indicated it won’t accept the supremacy of the European Court of Justice, which is a pre-condition to staying in the EASA

 The agency ensures airlines respect safety rules and certifies aerospace products across the bloc, helping to bring down the costs of development and production within the industry.
-The U.K. has been “a very significant contributor” to the EASA both with finances and its leadership on ideas and policies, according to a November 2017 report by CAPA Centre for Aviation.
+The U.K. has been “a very significant contributor” to the EASA both with finances and its leadership on ideas and policies, according to a recent report by CAPA Centre for Aviation.

 The U.K. will also not get full access to the E.U. single market for aviation, Hololei explained — that’s the opportunity for manufacturers and airlines to trade tariff-free throughout the region.